lmiratrix/clusterRCT/README.md

 ## Fake Version Tag

-The version of this code is at least 0.001 as of Nov 17, 2023.
+The version of this code is at least 0.002 as of Dec 4, 2023